Easy Cinco de Mayo Recipes for Baby

 Directions: Slice the avocado in half, remove the pit and scoop out the insides into a bowl.
 Stir in the onion, tomato and lime juice.
 Season with pepper and serve in the Tiny Bowl.
 Preload the Tiny Spoon with guacamole and allow your babe to place the spoon into their mouth.
 Note - you can purchase the Tiny Bowl, Tiny Spoons and the Tiny Cup together with the bundled First Foods Set.

 Pinto Beans or Black Beans

-- Save the remaining beans by freezing them in an ice cube tray or storing them in the Tiny Bowl + Tiny Bowl Lid.
+- Freeze the remaining beans in an ice cube tray, or store them in the Tiny Bowl + Tiny Bowl Lid.

 I hope these feeding tips and recipes will help you and your baby celebrate Mexican culture one spoonful at a time! #ezpzfun